 Native to the tropics in high humidity air, Boston ferns require the same in our homes.
 In a bright bathroom, they live quite happily.
 In fact, the steam from the shower provides your plant with the humidity it needs and loves.

-However, if you don’t have a bathroom with a window, you can still have a fern in your home.
+However, if you don’t have a bathroom with a window, you can still have indoor ferns in your home.
 Use either a humidifier or a humidity tray to provide the needed levels.
-For the tray, fill a shallow tray or saucer with water and pebbles, and put the pot on it.
+For the tray, fill a shallow tray or saucer with water and pebbles, and put the pot of indoor ferns on it.
 Don’t let the water touch the bottom of the pot.
 You don’t want the water to get into the drainage holes.
 Instead, it should evaporate around the plant.

 Misting also boosts the humidity.
 Although it may not have the lasting effect of the other methods, spritzing your plant with a good dose of water each day works to provide needed humidity levels.

 However, a word of caution.
 Your Boston Fern should never be placed near a hot air vent as this may cause it to dry out.
 Areas near open windows and doors can also create problems with drafts and humidity drops.

 Your plant may enjoy an outside vacation if your summer months are warm.
 In fact, in some areas of the south, they grow outdoors year-round.

 Ferns grow in the forest undergrowth.
 Therefore, they have adapted to life in the shade.
 Avoid direct sunlight as it can quickly burn the ferns’ leaves.

 At the same time, don’t place your plant where it doesn’t get any light at all.
 Your fern wants bright filtered light.